amitkuamr2412/Linear-Programming/README.md

-## Linear-Programming
+## Linear-Programm
-My assignment on basics of linear programming
+Assignment on basics of linear programming